imennez/godinez/README.md

 `./irwin.py refs -i data/references`

-# Ask a question
+# Prompt

-Now that you have the models ready and some reference documention, you can ask `Irwin` a question.
+Now that you have the models ready and some reference documention, you can interact with `Irwin` by providing text prompts.

-**Examples:**

-By default, `Irwin` will use `GPT4All` model (faster performance)
+To enable the prompt console (by default, `Irwin` will use `GPT4All` model):

-`./irwin.py -a "Does Appian provide RPA?"`
+`./irwin.py -p`

 If you want to explicitly use Llama.cpp, then pass flag `--llm` with the supported name:

-`./irwin.py -a "Does Appian provide RPA?" --llm LlamaCpp`
+`./irwin.py -p --llm LlamaCpp`